Buto/sails-oracledb-sp/README.md

 Note that each stored procedure name is prefixed with "family name" "bar", followed by an underscore, which is then appended by one of the following letters: C,R,U,D.

 You specify the details that cause Sails to generate the correct stored procedure calls in api/models/YOUR_MODEL.js.
 Sails-oracle-sp repurposes the table name attribute such that it becomes the stored procedures' "family name".
-So for this example the tableName attribute is “bar”.
+So for this example the tableName attribute is "bar".

 Sails-oracle-sp repurposes the column name attribute so as to specify store procedure parameters.